If you’re looking to start a nonprofit organization, it is by no means an easy ordeal.

 What is a Nonprofit Organization?

-Generally speaking, in order for an organization to fall into a nonprofit classification, it must operate and provide its services without the primary goal of making profits.
-Nonprofits serve the public interest and are mostly categorized as tax-exempt by the IRS.
+A nonprofit organization is a type of business organization that must operate and provides its services without the primary goal of making money.
+Nonprofit organizations serve the public interest and are mostly categorized as tax-exempt by the IRS.

 - Step 1: Why do You Need to Start a Nonprofit?

 - Step 3: Create a Detailed Business Plan

 - Step 4: Build a Strong and Motivated Leadership Team

 - Step 6: Legally Incorporate Your Nonprofit Organization

 - Step 7: Secure Startup Funding

 - Step 8: Move Into Early Operations

 - Step 10: A Roadmap for The Future